Docker Installation

 Step 2: Adjust Environment as Needed

-In some cases, our default environment is not what a Docker-Compose user is looking for.
-You can customize the stack using pre-defined scenarios and adjust environment variables.
-Jump to the Customizing the Zammad Stack section below to find more information.
+In case our default environment is not what you are looking for, you can customize the stack using predefined scenarios and adjust environment variables.
+Jump to the customization section below to find more information.

 Step 3: Start the Stack